anic17/anic17/README.md

  - And C since August 2020

+# What I am working on

-## I'm currently working on <a style="text-decoration: none" href="https://github.com/anic17/Newtrodit">Newtrodit</a>, a console text editor written in C.
+I'm currently working on <a style="text-decoration: none" href="https://github.com/anic17/Newtrodit">**Newtrodit**</a>, a console text editor written in C. Newtrodit beta 0.6 is going to come soon, with lots of new features!

-Check out my other projects at my <a href="https://anic17.github.io" style="text-decoration: none">GitHub webpage</a>!
+Nevertheless, don't forget to check out my <a href="https://anic17.github.io">other projects</a>!

-# My GitHub stats:
+# My GitHub stats

 <img src="https://komarev.com/ghpvc/?username=anic17">